Consitution of the Graduate Students Association

 The Officers of the GSA may receive annual stipends as defined in the Codes.
 Additionally, GSA Commissioners who are appointed by the GSA Officers may receive stipends upon approval of the Forum as specified in the Codes.

-Any Officer of the GSA, Commissioner, Director, Delegate, or any Representative, or any GSA committee appointee, may be removed for nonperformance of duties by a vote of two-thirds (2/3) of all seated Forum Delegates, subject to disapproval by the Assembly, after receiving adequate notice and opportunity to be heard.
+Any Officer of the GSA, Commissioner, Director, Delegate, or any Representative, or any GSA committee appointee, may be removed for nonperformance of duties by a vote of two-thirds (2/3) of all seated Forum Delegates, after receiving adequate notice and opportunity to be heard.
 A removed Representative or Delegate shall be replaced by the appropriate constituency.
-An Officer removed by the Forum shall be replaced by a vote of Assembly held not more than two weeks after such removal and the officer removed may run for re-election in this election.
+An Officer removed by the Forum shall be replaced by a vote of Forum held not more than two weeks after such removal and the officer removed may run for re-election in this election.

 - An Officer of the GSA may be removed by majority vote in a general recall election of the GSA membership in which at least ten percent (10%) of GSA membership votes.
 Such an election shall be held within two (2) weeks after a petition is submitted bearing the signatures of five percent (5%) of the GSA membership.

-In the event of the resignation of a GSA Officer, a replacement for that Officer shall be elected by the Assembly by mail ballot.
-Nomination for that office shall be made in accordance with Article VI, Section D.
+In the event of the resignation of a GSA Officer, a replacement for that Officer shall be elected by the Forum by mail ballot.
+Nomination for that office shall be made in accordance with Article V, Section D.

 Specific legislation upon matters within the authority of the GSA may be proposed by any member of the GSA.
 If a petition bearing the signatures of two percent (2%) of the GSA membership is presented to the President, at least two (2) weeks prior to any GSA election, the GSA is constrained to submit the proposal to the membership in that election.
 A majority of votes cast in an election in which at least ten percent (10%) of the GSA membership votes shall be sufficient to pass such legislation and the GSA shall be required to give effect to such legislation.